rakutentech/android-miniapp/miniapp/USERGUIDE.md

             onSuccess: (title: String, description: String) -> Unit,
             onError: (errorType: MiniAppInAppPurchaseErrorType) -> Unit
         ) {
-             //.. consume product by the purchase token.
+             //..
+This interface is used to Acknwoledge/Consume the product which is `PURCHASED` already.
         }

         override fun onEndConnection() {